unfulvio/wp-api-menus/readme.txt

 Nothing to show really, this plugin has no settings or frontend, it just extends WP API with new routes.
 It's up to you how to use them :)

 == Changelog ==

+= 1.3.0 =
+* Fix (V2): Nodes duplication in sublevel menu items, see https://github.com/unfulvio/wp-api-menus/pull/22 - props @bpongvh
+* Fix (V2): The items array was empty because it was looking for "ID" key instead of "id" - props @Dobbler
+* Fix (V1): Check for JSON_API_VERSION constant, as in a mu-plugin installation of WP API 1.0 it will not show up under active_plugins - props @pdufour

 = 1.2.1 =
 * Tweak (V2 only): Use lowercase `id` instead of uppercase `ID` in API responses, to match the standard lowercase `id` used across WP REST API - props @puredazzle